- Share this article on Facebook

 At the debut screening of “The Ten” last year, the laughter was so intense that a few buyers thought they might have discovered the next “Borat.”
 (They hadn’t.)

 “I find people laughing more and more at moments in some of these movies when I’m not really laughing,” one acquisitions executive said.
 “Either audiences are getting easier or I’m getting older.”

-It's hard to know whether more entourages are going to screenings or if they are simply deciding (or being asked) to show some extra appreciation.
+It’s hard to know if more entourages are going to screenings, or if they are simply deciding (or being asked) to show some extra appreciation.